Chart Color Schemes

 Richmond Hill faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 17.9%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 11.5%, followed by postgraduate qualifications (3.6%) and graduate diplomas (2.8%).
-Trade and technical skills are prominent, with 33.2% of residents aged 15+ holding vocational credentials – advanced diplomas (7.2%) and certificates (26.0%).
+Bachelor degrees are most common at 11.5%, followed by postgraduate qualifications (3.6%) and graduate diplomas (2.8%).
+Vocational credentials are prevalent, with 33.2% of residents aged 15+ holding them, including advanced diplomas (7.2%) and certificates (26.0%).
+Educational participation is high at 37.1%, with 22.5% in secondary education, 9.8% in primary education, and 1.9% pursuing tertiary education.

-Educational participation is high, with 37.1% of residents currently enrolled in formal education.
+Educational participation is notably high, with 37.1% of residents currently enrolled in formal education.
 This includes 22.5% in secondary education, 9.8% in primary education, and 1.9% pursuing tertiary education.

 Frequently Asked Questions - Education